JethroIsHere/wvsu_space/README.md

 ---------------

 - The codebase uses a feature-first layout (`lib/features/...`).
 If your editor shows missing imports after pulling, run `flutter pub get` and restart the Dart analysis server (in VS Code: `Dart: Restart Analysis Server`).
-- Helper scripts may produce `.bak` files during batch edits; these can be removed.
+- Helper scripts may produce `.bak` files during batch edits; these can be removed or it's completely up to you.
-- The app currently checks WVSU email domains on the client — enforce this on the server or in Firestore rules for production.
+- The app currently checks WVSU email domains on the client and does not allow other emails without the 'wvsu.edu.ph'

 How to help (Really appreciate it if you do tysm!!!)
 -----------